RGM

 This shift is not just about a changing price tag; it's a fundamental transformation of how retailers operate.
 This article will break down these complex pricing models, explore how they are being implemented in both online and brick-and-mortar stores, and examine their profound effect on the trade promotions that are so vital to the consumer goods industry.

-I. The Core Concepts: Dynamic vs. Personalized Pricing
+The Core Concepts: Dynamic vs. Personalized Pricing

 Before we dive into the implications, it's crucial to understand the difference between two sometimes-confused pricing concepts.